Tutoriel & patron | Sac banane en cuir - 2 tailles

 6. Sew the flap

-Take the rounded side of the flap (part P2) and sew it together center to center, right sides together on the top of the fanny pack, at 7 mm.
+Take the rounded side of the flap (part P2) and assemble it center to center, right side to right side on the top of the fanny pack, at 7 mm.

 sew top flap 2

-Sew in 2 times starting from the middle to form the curve.
+Sew twice starting from the middle to form the curve.

 Do the same with the lining.
-Place the right side of part P2 lining on the right side of the fanny pack lining then sew twice about 1 cm apart.
-To make it easier, do not hesitate to turn the banana over on the leather side to be able to sew the other half of the lining piece (see photo 3).
+Place the right side of the P2 lining piece on the right side of the banana pouch lining and then sew in two steps about 1 cm apart.
+For ease, don't hesitate to turn the banana over to the leather side so you can sew the other half of the lining piece (see photo 3).

 flap seam

-Notch the curve, then turn the banana over.
+Score the rounding, then turn the banana over.

 rounded notch

-Shape the flap well flat and stick it with the lining (with double-sided).
-Make a 2 mm retaining stitch all the way.
-Finally, cut the excess fabric if necessary.
+Shape the flap flat and glue it to the lining (with double-sided tape).
+Make a 2 mm stitch all along.
+Finally, cut off any excess fabric if necessary.

 7. Assemble the loops

-Insert the half-round rings in the small strips P7 and P8 and fold them in half.
-Make a maintenance injection.
+Insert the half-round rings into the small strips P7 and P8 and fold them in two.
+Make a holding stitch.
 The ideal is to reinforce the loops with tear-proof tape.

-Then, come and sew about 1.5 cm from the top the strips on the right side of sides P5 and P6.
-The half-round rings must be in the direction of the zipper.
-Leave the strips P7 and P8 protruding by a few millimeters.
+Then, sew about 1.5 cm from the top the strips on the right side of sides P5 and P6.
+The half-round rings should be in the direction of the zipper.
+Leave a few millimeters of strips P7 and P8 protruding.

 SECOND POSSIBILITY :

-Opt for a leather strap directly cut into your skin!
+Opt for a leather strap cut directly from your skin!

-Just cut, at least, a strip of 60 x 14 cm (which will be cut into 2 strips of 60 x 7 cm to laminate - see the video) . *On the video, we cut 2 strips of 70 x 8 cm but the dimensions are for large skins.
+You just need to cut, at least, a strip of 60 x 14 cm (which will be cut into 2 strips of 60 x 7 cm to be laminated - see the video) . *In the video, we cut 2 strips of 70 x 8 cm but the dimensions are for large skins.

-In this strip of 60 cm in length, trace and cut with a cutter two strips of 2.5 cm in width.
-Then cut, along the length, these two strips so that one is about 60 cm long and the other 40 cm long.
-Please note: for men or to wear your bumbag "loose", we advise you to keep 2 straps 60 cm long (the final strap will be adjustable anyway).
+In this 60 cm long strip, trace and cut with a cutter two strips of 2.5 cm width.
+Then cut, lengthwise, these two strips so that one is approximately 60 cm long and the other 40 cm long.
+Warning: for men or to wear your fanny pack in a "loose" way, we advise you to keep 2 straps of length 60 cm (the fanny pack strap will be adjustable in any case).

 Finally, sew all around the leather straps.